saflo76/shellkit/README.md

 directory tree investigation is by a wide margin the most effective and least invasive way (no file content peeking as file managers do).

-- Once you have noted your master directories to start with, run a scan job there to collect the full list of files in one big (and backupped) text file, from that moment you realize that you can just view/surf your grabbed list instead of dangerously surfing back and forth into the physical device.
+- Once noted your master directories to start with, running a scan job inside these to collect the full list of files in one big (and backupped) text file, from that moment you realize that you can just view/surf your grabbed list instead of dangerously surfing back and forth into the physical device.